lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/config-file.md

 And so on.

-> <i class="fa fa-info-circle"></i> **Tip:** Notice that the list of specialties is just a string, but the list of levels for assets/complications is an actual list.
+> <i class="fa fa-info-circle"></i> **Tip:** Notice that the list of specialties is just a string, but the list of steps for assets/complications is an actual list.
 That's because specialties are free-form.
 The listed values are just suggestions and you can create your own.
-Levels on the other hand are fixed.
-You can only get a trait at one of the available levels.
+Steps on the other hand are fixed.
+You can only get a trait at one of the available steps.